 Fit/Size is your proportion; you may be “regular,” petite, tall, or plus.

-Weight is a factor to consider which tends to fluctuate for many of us.
+Weight is a factor that tends to fluctuate for many of us.

-Also, if you fall in between two body types, you’ll want to learn about both so you can start to find your way between them.
+Also, you can absolutely fall into two body types; you’ll want to learn about both so you can start to find your way between them.

 The Challenges of a Rectangle Body Shape